Strathcona County’s history of rural governance

-It was the 56th year of Her Majesty Queen Victoria's reign, and this measure was taken to address problems that settlers were having with fires and wandering livestock, and their need for trails.
+It was on April 14, 1893 that the North-West Territories Legislature, the government of the day, declared an area of Strathcona County as Statute Labor and Fire District Number Two.
+It was the 56th year of Her Majesty Queen Victoria's reign.
+This measure was taken to help settlers in the area address problems they were having with fires and wandering livestock, and their need for trails.

-Meanwhile, the Government of Alberta amalgamated 76 one-roomed schools in the Strathcona and Leduc areas, and named them the Clover Bar School Division No. 13.
+In 1938, the Government of Alberta amalgamated 76 one-roomed schools in the Clover Bar, Strathcona and Leduc areas; the new entity was called Clover Bar School Division No. 13.

 Effective January 1, 1996, Strathcona County was granted status as a specialized municipality by Alberta Municipal Affairs.
-This means that Sherwood Park and the Urban Service Area immediately around it is considered equivalent to a city for purposes of provincial programs and grants, and rural Strathcona is recognized as equivalent to a municipal district for program and grant purposes.
+This means that Sherwood Park and the Urban Service Area immediately around it are considered equivalent to a city for purposes of provincial programs and grants, and rural Strathcona is recognized as equivalent to a municipal district for program and grant purposes.

 Local government timeline

-Source: Story of Rural Municipal Government in Alberta 1909 to 1983, published by the Alberta Association of Municipal Districts and Counties, 1983
+Researched in part from Story of Rural Municipal Government in Alberta 1909 to 1983, published by the Alberta Association of Municipal Districts and Counties, 1983